WHS

 • New entrants assessment (CEM English, Mathematics and Reasoning Skills)

-• e-asTTle, PAT, STWI or other learning area assessments
+• e-asTTle, PAT, STwE, and other learning area assessments

 • Overall Teacher Judgement (OTJ) data from contributing schools